INK-USC/XMD/frontend/README.md

 # HILT Demo

+**Ensure Node.js v16 is installed.**

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup